Asymmetric GANs for Image-to-Image Translation: Experiments

-\textit{(4) Overall Model Capacity Analysis.} We also compare the overall model capacity with several state-of-the-art methods.
-The number of trained models and the number of model parameters on the Bu3dfe dataset for $m$ domains are presented in Table~\ref{tab:computational}.
-We note that BicycleGAN and Pix2pix are supervised models, thus they need to train $A_m^2$ models for $m$ domains.
-CycleGAN, DiscoGAN, DualGAN, DistanceGAN are unsupervised methods, and they require $C_m^2$ models to learn $m$ domains, but each model of them contains two generators and two discriminators.
-ComboGAN needs only $m$ models to learn all the mappings of $m$ domains, while StarGAN and the proposed AsymmetricGAN only need to train one model to learn all the mappings of $m$ domains.
-In addition, we report the number of parameters on the Bu3dfe dataset in Table~\ref{tab:computational}.
-This dataset contains seven different facial expressions, which means $m{=}7$.
-Note that DualGAN employs the fully connected layers in its generators, which brings a significantly larger number of parameters.
-CycleGAN and DistanceGAN adopt the same generator and discriminator architectures, which means they have the same number of parameters.
-The proposed AsymmetricGAN uses fewer parameters compared with the other baselines except for StarGAN, but we achieve significantly better generation results in most metrics as shown in Tables \ref{tab:rafd}, \ref{tab:result_paint}, \ref{tab:result_amt} and \ref{tab:result}.
+\textbf{Overall Model Capacity Analysis.} We also compare the overall model capacity with several state-of-the-art methods.
+The number of trained models and the number of model parameters on Bu3dfe for $m$ domains are presented in Table~\ref{tab:computational}.
+We note that both StarGAN and AsymmetricGAN only need to train one model to learn all the mappings of $m$ domains.
+We also report the number of parameters on Bu3dfe in Table~\ref{tab:computational}.
+This dataset contains 7 different facial expressions, which means $m{=}7$.
+The proposed AsymmetricGAN uses fewer parameters compared with the other baselines except for StarGAN, but we achieve significantly better generation results in most metrics as shown in Tables \ref{tab:result_amt}, \ref{tab:result_paint} and \ref{tab:rafd}.
 When we adopt a parameter-sharing strategy, our generation performance is only slightly lower (but still outperforming StarGAN) while the number of parameters is comparable with StarGAN.